mayadata-io/e2e-openshift/Openshift-EE/pipelines/OpenEBS-base/stages/2-setup/1CXH-storage-policies/README.md

 #### Procedure

 - The job should be capable of creating OpenEBS storage classes.
-- Update the storage classes template with the storagepoolclaim name.
+- Storage classes template should be updated with the storagepoolclaim name.
-- Check if the OpenEBS storage classes are created using kubectl command `kubectl get sc`
+- The test should check if the OpenEBS storage classes are created using kubectl command `kubectl get sc`

+#### Expected result

+- Storage classes should be created successfully.

 #### Test Result